 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-The main reason more extended stay centers have greater rates of success is due to how addiction works and what happens when someone ceases using alcohol and drugs.
-The thing is, somebody who recently abstains from drugs isn't just dealing with the short-lived physical symptoms of withdrawal once they abruptly abstain from their drug or drugs of choice, there are plenty of additional circumstances in play such as the addicted individual's emotional and psychological ties to drugs that may be hard to break.
-Once you're an addict, it can start to seem that drugs and alcohol are your only true friend.
-Then when accompanied with the physical problems at the beginning stages of abstinence and also the inevitable emotional and psychological problems that go hand and hand with giving drugs up, it can take some time to become acquainted with this new lifestyle even though it is the obvious best option.
+The main reason more extended stay facilities have greater success rates is due to how addiction works and what happens when someone ceases using drugs.
+You see, someone that recently abstains from drugs isn't just coping through the short-lived physical symptoms of withdrawal after they abruptly abstain from their drug or drugs of choice, there are a lot of other factors in play including the addicted individual's emotional and psychological ties to alcohol and drugs which is often difficult to break.
+If you're a drug addict, it could begin to seem that drugs are your main true friend.
+When accompanied with the physical challenges in the beginning stages of abstinence as well as the inevitable psychological and emotional problems which go hand and hand with giving drugs up, it can take a little while to become accustomed to this new lifestyle albeit the most obvious best option.